Irregular fibrations of derived equivalent varieties: Rouquier-stable subvarieties

 The main difficulty in dealing with the Rouquier isomorphism is that, in general, it does not respect the factors.
 Namely, there exist equivalences such that

 For instance, this is the case of the Fourier--Mukai--Poincar\'e transform between an abelian variety and its dual.
-Quite naturally, one is led to consider \emph{Rouquier-stable subvarieties} as introduced in \cite{calopa:forth}. \begin{definition} An abelian subvariety $\widehat{B_X} \subset \Pic0 X$ is \emph{Rouquier-stable} if the induced Rouquier isomorphism \eqref{intro-rouquier} satisfies
+Quite naturally, one is led to consider \emph{Rouquier-stable subvarieties} as introduced in \cite{calopa:forth}. \begin{definition} An abelian subvariety $\widehat{B_X} \subset \Pic0 X$ is \emph{Rouquier-stable} (with respect to the equivalence $\Phi$), if the induced Rouquier isomorphism \eqref{intro-rouquier} satisfies

 We denote by $\widehat{B_Y}$ the abelian subvariety

 of $\Pic0 Y$, where $p_{\Pic0 Y} \colon \Aut0 Y \times \Pic0 Y \to \Pic0 Y$ is the projection onto the second factor.
 By a slight abuse of notation we simply write $\widehat{B_Y} = \varphi (\widehat{B_X})$. \end{definition} We refer the reader to Subsection \ref{secex} for several examples of Rouquier-stable subvarieties.